 Domestic Violence in Washington State: a Complex Matter Requiring Nuanced Legal Counsel

 Domestic Violence in Washington State is defined by a series of statutes.
-For many people not familiar with these statutes, defining domestic violence often boils down to a debate over whether the physical damage inflicted on someone is sufficient to warrant the label “abuse.”
+Outside of the legal community, defining domestic violence often boils down to a debate over whether the physical damage inflicted on someone is sufficient to warrant the label “abuse.”
 In practical terms, this conversation often devolves into debating how big a bruise must be to qualify as domestic violence.
 Ultimately, this debate isn’t very useful.

 In Washington State, courts and mental health professionals instead often see domestic violence as a pattern of behaviors whose function is to degrade, coerce, and control an intimate partner.
 Many of these behaviors are not, in themselves, physically violent, and may include the following:

 - Pattern of blaming and/or shaming the other person;